Dr Alex Rhys-Taylor BSc, MA, PhD, PGCert

 Goldsmiths Research Centres/Groups

-Alex is a senior lecturer and his research looks at processes of social change in cities, with a focus on embodied experiences and change.
+Alex is a Senior Lecturer and Head of Department in Sociology and History.
+His research looks at processes of social change in cities, with a focus on embodied experiences.
 His work has looked at the smell and flavour of cities and their relationship to gentrification, racism and multicultural formations.
-He is also also interested in urbane behaviours, etiquette and notions of civic virtue and is currently undertaking research into space, masculinity and leisure in cities.
+He is also interested in urbane behaviours, etiquette and notions of civic virtue and is currently undertaking research into space, masculinity and leisure in cities.

 Academic qualifications